Sullivan008/CSharp-WPF_DevExpress_ValidationWithDataErrorInfoAndBuildMetaData/README.md

-# C# - WPF - Validation with MWWM Pattern and IDataErrorInfo Interface and Build Meta Data in WPF with DevExpress Component Package.
+# C# - WPF - Validation with MWWM Pattern and IDataErrorInfo and Fluent API Build Meta Data in WPF with DevExpress Component Package.
 [Year of Development: 2018 and 2020]

 About the application technologies and operation: